oguimbal/jcool-docs/demander/push.md

         // when opponent is a company, contact means are optional
         contactMeans: [
-          // you can specify this to tell justice.cool to also contact company as it is used to { auto: true, mode: ContactMode.Free }
+          // you can specify this to tell justice.cool to also contact company as it is used to { auto: true }
-          // specifying this, justice.cool will also send a "recommandé électronique" to this address to contact them:
+          // specifying this, justice.cool will also send an email to this address to contact them:
-          { email: "perh.sohn@nobody.com", mode: ContactMode.Premium }
+          { email: "perh.sohn@nobody.com" }
         ]
       }
       // Data describing the litigation.